leoTiez/Dynamical-consequences-of-long-range-patchy-connections-in-the-neocortex/README.md

 `--num_trials` can be any integer number and sets the number of trials per tested parameter or experiment.
 `--img_prop` defines the sparse sampling, e.g. how many of the sensory neurons participate in reconstructing the image.

+### Plotting
+The script `InformationLoss.py` accepts some other parameters.
+For example the command line parameter `type` can have one of the following values

+- `bar`: Bar plot to show the error for the full sampling and the reduced sampling + lost information
+- `gauss`: Gaussian curve to show the error distribution

+to define the type of the plot.
+The parameter `--show` is set when the plots are to be displayed instead of saved.
+The path parameters `--path_full` and `--path_part` can be set to the error files for the full sampling and the partial sampling / reduced sampling.
+Per default, however, these parameters don't need to be changed.

 ## The Jupyter notebook
 To provide play around and test different parameter settings, there is a Jupyter notebook provided.